 Common areas are a critical element of your office space.
 Conference rooms, printer areas, cafeterias, whatever.
 Common areas within your office are where people may gather, interact or simply go to share certain equipment.
 Do you have enough conference room capacity for your meetings?
 If not, maybe add more seats in your remodel, or even build an additional conference room.
 Try to centralize things like printers, scanners and other shared equipment to minimize the amount of time employees spend walking to and from the printer.
 Create a single break area to consolidate floor space given up for coffee machine and the refrigerators, or consider multiple break areas to prevent overcrowding.

-In my case, I placed the regular printer and scanner in the center of the floor, tucked behind a column so it was close to everyone but not an eyesore.
+My Experience: In my case, I placed the regular printer and scanner in the center of the floor, tucked behind a column so it was close to everyone but not an eyesore.
 However, I took the 3D printer and placed it off in a corner to reduce the noise down as it would run for hours.
 Additionally, we created a library room, which was stocked with text books, manuals, guides and other literature that various employees used to look up certain information.
 In terms of work space, we also created a ‘lounge’ area, complete with oversized club chair, which are great for impromptu meetings, and where employees can go to simply get out of the cubicle for a bit.

 6. Remember Visitor Space